MrE42/7800_visualizations/README.md

 Valid outliers are used to determine the initial frame of data, and the validation ranges for each variable based on the configuration json.
 The options for handling are:

-- **Running** = Only uses data within running spans for determining outliers
+- **Running** = Only uses data within running periods for determining outliers
 - **IQR** = Same restriction, but also applies interquantile range filtering (data within the 25%-75% percentile)
 - **None** = Applies no filtering to what is included in outlier determination

-If you are enountering outliers near the end of your running span and want to exclude them, adjust the **Running Span Threshold** in the **Plot Options** menu.
+If you are enountering outliers near the end of your running periods and want to exclude them, adjust the **Running Period Threshold** in the **Plot Options** menu.

 ---